Occupational therapy and physiotherapy

 Your questions answered

-This joint service by Keech Hospice Care and Macmillan Cancer Support is about living well for longer.
-We’re making sure patients have the professional support they need, and choice and dignity they deserve.
+This joint service in partnership with Macmillan Cancer Support is about living well for longer.
+We can offer a range of rehab options to suit you and help achieve your goals.
+These include one to ones in our specially adapted gym, groups such as walk & wellbeing, move, music & mind and our strength in numbers circuit group.
+We’re making sure patients have the professional support they need and the choice and dignity they deserve.
 We support and educate you to self-manage your condition, understand its progression and aim to improve your quality of life.

 Palliative rehabilitation can help improve and ease many symptoms including breathlessness, pain, fatigue, reduced mobility and physical activity, low mood, altered body image, loss of identity/role and the lasting effects of treatment.

 How can I get to use the service?